-Upon successful completion of the degree you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management and Leadership and the Institute of Enterprise and Entrepreneurs (IOEE) Professional Diploma in Enterprise and Entrepreneurship.
+Upon successful completion of the degree you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management.
 Also, annual membership to CMI is free for one year after graduation.

 In the third year, you will complete a 12-month period in the workplace.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will develop confidence and industry contacts.